 The original equipment battery is maintenance free.
 Do not remove the cap and do not add fluid.

-Refer to the replacement number on the original battery label when a new battery is needed.
-For replacement of the battery, see your dealer.
+Refer to the replacement number shown on the original battery label when a new battery is needed.
+See Engine Compartment Overview ⇔ 247 for battery location.